vladislv31/spa-comments-vue/README.md

 - Post, view, and reply to comments
 - Attach text files and images to comments
 - Mobile-responsive design
+- When another user replies on your comment, you will receive alert by websockets

 ## Prerequisites